Tuebel/blog/_pages/about.md

 <img src="{{ site.baseurl }}/images/tim.jpg" alt="That's me" width="200"/>

 I have studied mechanical and automation engineering.
-Currently, I am with the Institute of Automatic Control, RWTH Aachen University working on my doctors degree.
+Currently, I am a postdoc at the Institute of Automatic Control, RWTH Aachen University.

 I am a coder, maker and robotics nerd.
 Also, I like playing my guitar and piano as well as tech, skiing and running.

-# Thanks
-This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].

-[^1]:a blogging platform that natively supports Jupyter notebooks in addition to other formats.